 Against heavy odds, the global women’s movement manages to keep growing.
-Its vision, energy, strategic analysis, and sheer numbers–plus its potential to promote gender equality with consequent social justice and development–position it far in advance of its capacity and resource base.
+Its vision, energy, strategic analysis, and sheer numbers–plus its potential to promote women’s equality with consequent social justice and development–position it far in advance of its capacity and resource base.

 A 2008 Association of Women in Development survey found that over 75% of women’s organizations had an annual income of less than $100,000, and 36% had less than $25,000.
 Severely limited access to funding and other support weakens women’s organizations’ ability to sustain their impact, and wastes the vital benefits they could offer.

 Frontline donors, via the website, specify which group(s) they wish to help us support, and contributions designated to support the work of groups are re-granted, less 10% to cover bank fees and other administrative costs.
 Contributions are tax-deductible in the U.S. to the extent allowed by law.

-Frontline activist groups are selected by Sisterhood is Global Institute on the basis of their strong leadership and greater potential impact.
-Through its well-established global networks, Sisterhood is Global Institute proactively seeks partner/grantees rather than through more traditional requests for proposals.
+Frontline activist groups are selected by the Sisterhood is Global Institute on the basis of their strong leadership and greater potential impact.
+Through its well-established global networks, the Sisterhood is Global Institute proactively seeks partner/grantees rather than through more traditional requests for proposals.
 Each group supported by The Donor Direct Action Fund is vetted in accordance with applicable U.S. laws, and provides annual reports and audited financial statements.* Each grantee is visited annually or, if already known, every few years.
 Grants are usually for general operating support to enable groups to identify and pursue their own program planning priorities.

-The Donor Direct Action Fund of Sisterhood is Global is directed by Jessica Neuwirth, with the guidance of a Steering Committee, co-convened by Gloria Steinem and Navi Pillay, and comprised of: Donna Deitch, Lela Goren, Jane Levikow, Robin Morgan, Lynn Nottage, Lina Srivastava and Liz Young.
+The Donor Direct Action fund of the Sisterhood is Global is directed by Jessica Neuwirth, with the guidance of co-conveners Gloria Steinem and Navi Pillay and the Sisterhood is Global Institute Board of Directors, chaired by Robin Morgan.

 The Sisterhood is Global Institute team includes: